mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 }
 ```

 But how can we access the ListView, `gameAxis` of the Item?
 Turns out we can't just use its `id`, as it's not accessible by external element (we'll get an error about `gameAxis` being undefined).
-We can, however, access

-- access `property` members, and
-- call `function` definitions

-instead.
-I'll show what we can access are

-- `property` members: we could , however, *can* be accessed: let's add an `alias` to the Item:
+Function definitions and `property` members, however, *can* be accessed.
+For now, I'll simply create an `alias` property for the horizontal axis:

 ```qml hl_lines="5"
 Component {